feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 It did not take long for cultural revival to extend to politics, in which ideas of nationalism, solidarity, classstruggle nurtured action against the colonial government.
 This, then, was the spirit of the time, which deeply touched the various elements of Dutch East Indies society, Indonesians, Chinese and Arab.

 When a series of disturbances occurred in 1912 and 1913, it was clear that political events outside the Dutch East Indies were stimulating the nationalist sentiments of the Chinese and the Arabs.
 The triumph of the October 1911 revolution in China led by Sun Yat Sen undoubtedly excited the Chinese in the Indies.
 This was most striking seen in the arrogance towards non-Chinese.
-This unpleasant attitude was abhorred by the peranakan Chinese,174 who were later to be deeply affected by anti-Chinese feeling within the indigenous peoples. | _ In the same way that the Chinese looked to China, the Arab residents of the Dutch East Indies owed their political orientation and idealism to the Middle East.
+This unpleasant attitude was abhorred by the peranakan Chinese,174 who were later to be deeply affected by anti-Chinese feeling within the indigenous peoples.
+I _ In the same way that the Chinese looked to China, the Arab residents of the Dutch East Indies owed their political orientation and idealism to the Middle East.
 Many sent their children to Turkey to pursue advanced study.175 They held a